Chart Color Schemes

 The level of general health in West Hindmarsh is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-West Hindmarsh shows better-than-average health outcomes with a low prevalence of common health conditions among its general population, although this is higher than the national average among older and at-risk cohorts.
+West Hindmarsh exhibits above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.

-Approximately 53% (~861 people) have private health cover, slightly above the average for SA2 areas.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 10.1% and 8.3% of residents respectively.
-Around 70.6% of residents declare themselves completely free from medical ailments compared to 68.9% across Greater Adelaide.
-The area has a lower proportion of residents aged 65 and over at 14.7% (237 people) compared to the 20.0% in Greater Adelaide.
+However, older and at-risk cohorts have higher rates of these conditions than the average South Australian Statistical Division (SA2) area.
+Approximately 53% (~864 people) of West Hindmarsh's total population has private health cover, slightly higher than the SA2 average.
+The most prevalent medical conditions in the area are mental health issues and asthma, affecting 10.1 and 8.3% of residents respectively.
+Conversely, 70.6% of residents report no medical ailments, compared to 68.9% across Greater Adelaide.
+West Hindmarsh has a lower proportion of residents aged 65 and over (14.8%, or 240 people) than Greater Adelaide's average of 20%.

 Frequently Asked Questions - Health